Understanding or The Most Beautiful Day of Raymond K. Hessel’s Life

 Genesis 17:1-25:18

 A braham hasn’t updated his Facebook page in over a decade.
 The span between Genesis 16 and 17 is a mind-numbing thirteen years.
 Abraham is now ninety-nine years old.
 Ishmael, the son he had with Hagar, his ill-advised second wife, is a teenager.
 Life is moving along at a nice clip.
-Then, without any explanation for his long absence, God shows up on the scene again and immediately reminds Abraham of his commitment: “I will increase you most exceedingly” (v.
+Then, without any explanation for his long absence, God shows up on the scene again and immediately reminds Abraham of his commitment: “I will multiply you exceedingly” (v.
 2).
 It’s the fifth time he’s mentioned this now-familiar declaration, so it’s hard to get psyched.
 But tell that to Abraham.
 He reacts by doing his best Wayne and Garth “We’re not worthy!” imitation (v.
 3).
 This isn’t your typical dream sequence.
 Someone cue up Scorpions.
 God just walked through the door in his business suit humming “Wind of Change.”
 Abraham is clearly overwhelmed by the live-action treatment.

 Up until now God’s covenants have been one-sided affairs in which he hasn’t asked for anything in return, but with Abraham God busts out the mother of all requests.
-He allows that Abraham will become “the father of a multitude of nations,” but first he’ll have to demonstrate he’s ready to join into the covenant as an equal partner.
+He allows that Abraham will become “the father of a multitude of nations” (v.
+4), but first he’ll have to demonstrate he’s ready to join into the covenant as an equal partner.
 So what does God ask him to do: locate the five sacred Sankara stones?
 Nope.
 He asks Abraham to cut off part of his penis.
 That can’t be right.
 Abraham is old as the hills, his wife can’t conceive and now God wants him to take a little off the top?
 No adult male would willfully self-impose such a procedure.
 God doesn’t need to exercise his omniscience to figure that out.
 What he doesn’t know is if Abraham will fold now that the stakes have been raised.
 Remind me never to play poker with God.
 Circumcision offers no substantial physical benefit.
 Its function is primarily symbolic.
 It’s about accepting God’s standard by marking oneself as a committed covenant participant.
 And it doesn’t just apply to Abraham and his offspring.
 If he accepts God’s terms, all of the guys living alongside him will also have to run their kosher franks through the Slice-O-Matic (v.
 10).
 That’s right, now there’s literal skin in the game.
 Somebody call Rabbi Tuckman.

 God goes on to say it will be Abraham’s barren, ninety-year-old wife, Sarah, who will give rise to these future nations (v.
 16).
 He doesn’t leave room for another Hagar slip up.
 Then, without asking Abraham if he wants to know the baby’s sex, God plays spoiler and tells him it will be a boy.
-He also says the child should be named Isaac and that he’ll be born “by this time next year” (v.
+He also says the child should be named Isaac and that he’ll be born “at this season next year” (v.
 21).
 It appears God has fixed the hyper-drive on the Millennium Falcon and now the covenant promise is moving at about .5 past light speed.
 Now we’re getting somewhere.
 Abraham makes a fatherly appeal on Ishmael’s behalf, but God insists the covenant be upheld through his son with Sarah.
 Ishmael isn’t left out of the will, though.
-God allows that, “he will beget twelve princes” (read about these guys in Genesis 25:12-15) and become “a great nation” (v.
+God allows that, “He shall become the father of twelve princes” (read about these guys in Genesis 25:12-15) and become “a great nation” (v.
 20).
 Not exactly scraps from the table.
 Ishmael’s future has Arabian Nights written all over it.

 At this point the only thing left for Abraham to do is perform a little elective surgery.
 He doesn’t waste any time either.
 Abraham sharpens his Ginsu and rounds up all of the men in his company within hours of hearing God’s precondition (v.
 23).
 He’s not a doctor, but he plays one in Genesis 17.
 To reassure the men in his camp who are sprinting to pack their bags, Abraham circumcises Ishmael first.
 However, according to verse 14, anyone could opt-out of the procedure and not take part in the covenant.
 Scripture doesn’t say how many guys joined the exclusive club that day, but, based on the number of men who helped Abraham rescue his nephew, Lot, in Genesis 14:14, it likely ranged into the hundreds.
 And no, the text doesn’t say he sterilized his knife between uses.